 The performance of the NASS is fundamentally reliant on the accuracy and bandwidth of its online metrology system, as the active control is based directly on these measurements.
-This metrology system must fulfill several criteria: measure the sample position in 5 DoF (excluding rotation about the vertical Z-axis); possess a measurement range compatible with the micro-station's extensive mobility and continuous spindle rotation; achieve an accuracy compatible with the sub-100 nm positioning target; and offer high bandwidth for real-time control.
+This metrology system must fulfill several criteria: measure the sample position in 5 DoF (excluding rotation about the vertical Z-axis); ideally, measure position relative to the X-ray focusing optics; possess a measurement range compatible with the micro-station's extensive mobility and continuous spindle rotation; achieve accuracy commensurate with the sub-100 nm positioning target; and offer high bandwidth for real-time control.